Čonoplja: History

 The All Saints Church, still in existence, was built in 1819.
 Before this, a small church made of wood stood at the same place.
 Its interior is splendidly painted, 5 bells ring for the church.
 Its dimensions are 44 meters by 12 meters.
 At the edge of the Telečka hill, above the Calvary, there is the Antonius Chapel.
 The Calvary, with its 14 Stations of the Cross and statues of saints, was among the most beautiful in Bačka; it was built in 1878, with donations from the faithful.
 On each July 2 (Visitation of Mary) many of the faithful, including those from the surrounding villages, used to go on a pilgrimage to the Čonoplja Brünndl Chapel.
 The headstones at the cemetery were usually made of marble or artificial stone.
 Many families used to have a vault and in front of it, there was a column made of black Swedish marble, and a white cross was attached to its top.

 In 1869, the population of Čonoplja was 5,310, and had decreased to 4,536 by 1910.
 This was caused by emigration to America and other places.
 The railroad Sombor – Čonoplja – Krnjaja – Vrbas was opened on December 21, 1906.
 Electric power has been supplied to Čonoplja since 1921.

 Although Čonoplja was a rather agricultural place, many priests, nuns, and teachers emerged.
-Many Donauschwaben farmers from Čonoplja owned a szállás (small farm outside the village).
+Many Danube Swabian farmers from Čonoplja owned a szállás (small farm outside the village).
 There was wine and fruit growing, hemp farmers and mills, fattening of pigs, and poultry breeding.
 The biggest farm within the boundaries of Čonoplja was the Kerschner farm with 1,200 jochs (approx. 692 hectares) of field.
 The village founded the following: A brickyard, construction tradesmen, construction materials store, clothing trade, hat maker, furrier, weaving mill, knitting business, timber processing and trading, cartwright, cooper, leather processing, electrician, metal processing, grocery store, butcher shop, bakery, confectioner, dairy, soft drink production, dyer, mills, fish farm, physician, drugstore, veterinarian, and savings bank.
 There was also a cinema and a spa on the road to Sombor.
 Many clubs, from firefighters to a soccer club, offered an opportunity for leisure time activities.
 There was also a library.
 A theatre group performed in regular intervals.
 The Subotica journal "Neven" wrote in early February 1921: "Čonoplja is a small, nicely equipped village in the Middle of the Bačka region".
 In 1940, the population of the village numbered 4,879 people, and included: 2,597 (53.45%) Germans, 1,442 (29.68%) Hungarians, 721 (14.84%) Croats, 38 (0.78%) Jews, 38 (0.78%) Serbs, 2 (0.04%) Slovaks, 2 (0.04%) Russians, 1 (0.02%) Romanians, 3 (0.06%) other Slavs, and 15 (0.31%) other non-Slavs.